526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   # Display posts on the home page:
   # "popular" (order posts by weight)
   # "recent" (order posts by date)
-  # "" or unset (do not display)
+  # "", unset (do not display)
   showPostsOnHomePage = ""

-  # Show the previous and next post in your timeline
+  # Show the previous and next post in your timeline: "true", "false"
   # Incompatible with Weight
-  # Valid data types: (String: "true", "false")
   togglePreviousAndNextButtons = "false"
 ```